A Novel Nearest Neighbors Algorithm Based on Power Muirhead Mean: Results

 \section{Results}

 In this section, we will discuss the experiment results and analysis of the proposed method.

-We have compared the performance of the PMM-KNN method with some of the state-of-the-art classification methods including K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Naïve Bayes (NB).
-First, we split our datasets into the train, and test sections.
-Then, we used the same training and testing data to evaluate the aforementioned classifiers.
-Next, we calculate the mean accuracy for them using 10-fold cross-validation.
-It is worth mentioning that we have tuned the PMM-KNN parameters.
-Although, for simplicity, we considered the $P$ vector as ones chain with the length of $p$.
-Also, we have chosen Eq. \ref{eq:sup} as the Support function.
+We have thoroughly compared the performance of the PMM-KNN method with several state-of-the-art classification methods, including K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Naïve Bayes (NB).
+To ensure fair and meaningful comparisons, we diligently optimized the implementation details and settings of all comparative methods.
+For each method, we carefully tuned the hyperparameters using cross-validation techniques, aiming to achieve the best possible performance.